Astonishing Hierarchy of Machine Learning Needs

 Machine Learning – An Independent Domain

 Artificial intelligence and machine learning are two very hot buzzwords right now and often seem to be used interchangeably.
-In my best knowledge and experience, machine learning is growing at top speed and going to make this statement true: “ML is not AI and has its own independent identity”.
+In my best knowledge and experience, machine learning is growing at top speed and is going to make this statement true: “ML is not AI and has its own independent identity”.
 AI is all about smart devices and applications, but machine learning is all about learning and gaining accuracy.
 Maybe ML’s finished product can be called “AI.

 Anyway, our intention here is not to justify or show the difference between these two buzzwords but to prove machine learning is and is going to be independent of AI.
 Machine learning would mature into a mature enough technique (or set of techniques) independently that it would not need AI as a superset of it.